msimoya/IOS101-Prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I struggled installing the Xcode software and navigating through the UI
+I struggled installing the Xcode software and navigating through the UI.
+It was challenging to add connect UI with the logic for example I wanted an image to pop up when the user taps the roleLabel.

 ## License